<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 How to cook pizza in a brick pizza oven

-If you are ready to take your outdoor gathering to the next level, its time to fire up a Trendz wood-fired pizza oven, and here is our guide to – how to cook the ultimate pizza.
+If you are ready to take your outdoor gathering to the next level, its time to fire up a wood-fired pizza oven, and here is our guide on – how to cook the ultimate pizza.

-Read on to learn how to cook in an outdoor pizza oven, and get detailed instructions, techniques, and tips to help you create your favourite pizza.
+Read on to learn how to cook a pizza in an outdoor pizza oven or on an outdoor fireplace with our pizza hood cooking accessory.
+Get detailed instructions, techniques, and tips to help you create your favourite pizza.

 Pizza oven instructions